MatheSchool/typst-g-exam/docs-shiroa/g-exam/introduction.typ

-== shiroa page

-// #import "/github-pages/docs/book.typ": book-page
+// #import "/docs-shiroa/g-exam/book.typ": book-page

 // #show: book-page.with(title: "Introduction")

-// = Introduction
+= Introduction

+Introducción a la documentación de g-exam.

+*Uno* prueba

+*Dos* Prueba

 // *shiroa* (_Shiro A_, or _The White_, or _云笺_) is a simple tool for creating modern online (cloud) books in pure typst.
 It has similar use cases as #link("https://rust-lang.github.io/mdBook/index.html")[mdBook], which is ideal for creating product or API documentation, tutorials, course materials or anything that requires a clean, easily navigable and customizable presentation.